EncafeinadosCompany/showcase-coffee/README.md

 Before running the project, make sure you have the following installed:

 - [Node.js](https://nodejs.org/) (version 20 or higher)
-- [Database]: Not required for the frontend.
+- Database: Not required for the frontend.
 Connects to the Showcase Coffee API.
 - [npm](https://www.npmjs.com/) (included with Node.js)

 ## 🗂️ Project Structure